qiwangMacquarie/DeepTrust/README.md

-# DeepTrust: A Deep User Model of Homophily Effect for Trust Prediction
+# DeepTrust

 ## Overview
-This repository is constituted of the follows sections: input/ contains example data of Epinions;
+This repository is Python implementation of the method proposed in "DeepTrust: A Deep User Model of Homophily Effect for Trust Prediction ", Qi Wang, Weiliang Zhao, Jian Yang, Jia Wu, Wenbin Hu, Qianli Xing, ICDM 2019.
+It is constituted of the follows sections: input/ contains example data of Epinions;
 src/ contains the implementation of the proposed DeepTrust method.